One of England’s best – tributes paid to ‘wonderful person’ Graham Thorpe

 “He was so determined to do well for his country and was a lovely man, very kind-hearted and generous with his time.”

-Former Surrey team-mate Azhar Mahmood added: “Lost for words and incredibly sad on the passing of Graham Thorpe MBE, a legend of England and Surrey cricket.
+Former Surrey team-mate Azhar Mahmood said: “Lost for words and incredibly sad on the passing of Graham Thorpe MBE, a legend of England and Surrey cricket.

 “I had the honour of playing alongside Thorpey at Surrey for years, sharing many great times both on and off the field.
 He was not only an inspiring cricketer but also a true gentleman.”